 In the 1929 there were collapses in the wing that is on the side of Via Tanucci, and in the 1943 an earthquake led to the collapse of some floors on the side walls.
 In the 1980, due to the collapse of a wing near the Botanical Garden, two elderly ladies lost their lives, and the two people who were responsible for assisting them.

 For this reason the building passed under the control of the municipality, which immediately set in motion to proceed with the restoration, which began in 1999.
 To date, however, the restructuring of the collapsed wing in the 1980 has not yet been completed.

-Real Albergo dei Poveri, Escape PalaceThe Real Albergo dei Poveri, also known as Palazzo Fuga or in popular use Reclusorio and Serraglio, is currently the largest monumental palace in Naples.
-Not only that, today it is one of the largest eighteenth-century buildings in all of Europe.
+Real Albergo dei Poveri, Escape PalaceThe Real Albergo dei Poveri, also called Palazzo Fuga or in the popular use of Reclusorio and Serraglio, is currently the largest monumental palace in Naples.
+Not only that, today is one of the largest eighteenth-century buildings in all of Europe.